-The View Corridor Creation tool 🛠 includes the following options:
+The View Corridor Creation tool options include the following:

-View Corridor Creation Horizontal Angle of View (°) The value determines the horizontal angle of view for the next view corridor that is placed.
+☆ View Corridor Creation Horizontal Angle of View (°) The value determines the horizontal angle of view for the next view corridor that is placed.
 Once placed, you can adjust the view corridor.
 Vertical Angle of View (°) The value determines the vertical angle of view for the next view corridor that is placed.
 Once placed, you can adjust the view corridor.